-Navajo pianist and composer Connor Chee is known for combining his classical piano training with his Native American heritage.
+Navajo pianist and composer Connor Chee (b.
+1987) is known for combining his classical piano training with his Native American heritage.
 Chee made his Carnegie Hall debut at the age of 12 after winning a gold medal in the World Piano Competition.
 A graduate of the Eastman School of Music and the University of Cincinnati’s College-Conservatory of Music, Chee’s solo piano music is inspired by traditional Navajo chants and songs.

 Chee has released 4 studio albums of original pieces and piano transcriptions of Navajo music.
 The Navajo Piano won Best Instrumental Recording at the 16th Annual Native American Music Awards, and his piece “Beginnings” won Best New Age Song.